 |Midsole||Women's-specific LUVSEAT EVR midsole||7mm thick, 45C closed cell EVA foam||Non-absorbent tongue||Rubber||Rubber|

 |Outsole||Non-marking ChacoGrip Plus rubber compound, self draining Flexi-grip||Flexi-grip, G15 (Astral tech)||FeelTrue rubber, 3.5mm dual chevron lugs||Rubber||Rubber|

 Our Analysis and Test Results

-With extended hikes and long days, we had no fear of arch pain or foot fatigue.
+We had no fear of arch pain or foot fatigue with extended hikes and long days.
 While a more cushioned sole usually is compromised in a shoe's sensitivity, Chaco seems to have found the perfect balance.
 We were still glad to feel subtleties in the ground through the footbed without risking injury to the foot from poky sticks or sharp rocks.